Rodrigo Chaves Robles

-Rodrigo Alberto de Jesús Chaves Robles ([roˈðɾiɣo ˈtʃaβes ˈroβles]; born 10 June 1961) is a Costa Rican politician and economist who has served as the 49th and current President of Costa Rica since May 2022.
+Rodrigo Alberto de Jesús Chaves Robles ([roˈðɾiɣo ˈtʃaβes ˈroβles]; born 10 June 1961) is a Costa Rican politician and economist who has served as the 49th and current President of Costa Rica since 2022.
 He was previously Minister of Finance from 2019 to 2020 during the presidency of Carlos Alvarado Quesada.

 Biography

 Chaves Robles was born in the metropolitan district of Carmen, in the central canton of San José, on 10 June 1961.
-He obtained a B.S., M.A., and Ph.D. in economics from Ohio State University.
-Before his appointment as minister, he worked as the World Bank country director for Indonesia and countries of America, Europe and Asia.
+He obtained a B.S., M.A., and Ph.D. in agricultural economics from Ohio State University.
+Before he was appointed minister, he worked as the World Bank country director for Indonesia and countries of the Americas, Europe, and Asia.

 In 1992, before completing his Ph.D., the Institute for International Development at Harvard University offered him a four-month fellowship to conduct field research on poverty, rural poverty, microenterprise, and medium enterprise in Indonesia.
 When he finished his doctorate, the World Bank offered him a job for the publication of his research.

 Chaves announced that he made the decision to retire as a World Bank official and return to Costa Rica because he considered that if he had requested a leave of absence, there could be a conflict of interest due to the conversations he had to have with that organization as part of his ministerial management.
 However, in August 2021, when the results of an investigation into allegations of sexual harassment against Chaves were made public, it was reported that it could be the reason for his resignation from the World Bank.
-The World Bank's administrative tribunal noted that an internal investigation found that from 2008 to 2013, Chaves made unwelcome comments about physical appearance, repeated sexual innuendo and unwelcome sexual advances toward multiple bank employees.
+The World Bank's administrative tribunal noted that an internal investigation found that from 2008 to 2013, Chaves made unwelcome comments about physical appearance, repeated sexual innuendo, and unwelcome sexual advances toward multiple bank employees.
 Those details were repeated by the bank's human resources department in a letter to Chaves, but it decided to sanction him for misconduct rather than sexual harassment.
 Chaves denied all accusations of sexual harassment.